SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_f5e6cf5e-bd9f-4caf-9098-fe4a9e0aeaa0_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Exploit For CVE-2015-1641"

+    Detects Winword process starting uncommon sub process MicroScMgmt.exe as used in exploits for CVE-2015-1641

+    - **Effort:** elementary

+??? abstract "Exploit For CVE-2017-0261 Or CVE-2017-0262"

+    Detects Winword starting uncommon sub process FLTLDR.exe as used in exploits for CVE-2017-0261 and CVE-2017-0262.
+This is a very basic detection method relying on the rare usage of EPS files from Winword.

+    - **Effort:** advanced

+??? abstract "Exploited CVE-2020-10189 Zoho ManageEngine"

+    Detects the exploitation of Zoho ManageEngine Desktop Central Java Deserialization vulnerability reported as CVE-2020-10189

+    - **Effort:** elementary

+??? abstract "Exploiting SetupComplete.cmd CVE-2019-1378"

+    Detects exploitation attempts of privilege escalation vulnerability via SetupComplete.cmd and PartnerSetupComplete.cmd described in CVE-2019-1378

+    - **Effort:** intermediate

 ??? abstract "Explorer Process Executing HTA File"

     Detects a suspicious execution of an HTA file by the explorer.exe process.
 This unusual activity was observed when running IcedID malspam.

     - **Effort:** intermediate

+??? abstract "Explorer Wrong Parent"

+    Detects suspicious spawning of explorer.exe process created by the rundll32.exe or regsvr32.exe.
+This behaviour is abnormal.
+Malware injecting itself into the explorer.exe process is quite common, in order to evade process-based defenses.

+    - **Effort:** elementary

 ??? abstract "Fail2ban Unban IP"